xillio/xill-platform/README.md

 ### The build cannot resolve com.oracle:ojdbc7:12.1.0.1.0

-Oracle does not allow this artifact to be published our Maven repositories.
+Oracle does not allow this artifact to be published on our Maven repositories.
 To build this project you will have to set up your environment to pull the jar file from their repository: [Take me to the instructions!](http://docs.oracle.com/middleware/1213/core/MAVEN/config_maven_repo.htm#MAVEN9017)